-Members: The functions of this committee include, among other things: Paula J. Volent (Chair) identifying, reviewing, and making recommendations of candidates to serve on our board of directors; Andrew G. Robb evaluating the performance of our board of directors, committees of our board of directors, and individual directors and determining whether continued service on our board is appropriate; Number of meetings in 2021: Two evaluating nominations by stockholders of candidates for election to our board of directors; evaluating the current size, composition, and organization of our board of directors and its committees and making recommendations to our board of directors for approvals; developing a set of corporate governance policies and principles and recommending to our board of directors any changes to such policies and principles; reviewing and making recommendations to our board of directors regarding the stock ownership guidelines applicable to our non-employee board members and officers; reviewing issues and developments related to corporate governance and identifying and bringing to the attention of our board of directors' current and emerging corporate governance trends; developing and reviewing periodically with the Chairman of the board of directors and the Chief Executive Officer the succession plan relating to the Chief Executive Officer and make recommendations to the board of directors with respect to such plan. reviewing periodically the nominating and corporate governance committee charter, structure, and membership requirements and recommending any proposed changes to our board of directors, including undertaking an annual review of its own performance; and discussing with management, the policies, programs, practices, and reports concerning environmental, social and governance matters, including sustainability, environmental protection, community and social responsibility, and human rights.
+The functions of this committee include, among other things:

+- identifying, reviewing, and making recommendations of candidates to serve on our board of directors; - evaluating the performance of our board of directors, committees of our board of directors, and individual directors and determining whether continued service on our board is appropriate; - evaluating nominations by stockholders of candidates for election to our board of directors; - evaluating the current size, composition, and organization of our board of directors and its committees and making recommendations to our board of directors for approvals; - developing a set of corporate governance policies and principles and recommending to our board of director any changes to such policies and principles; - reviewing and making recommendations to our board of directors regarding the stock ownership guidelines applicable to our non-employee board members and officers; - reviewing issues and developments related to corporate governance and identifying and bringing to the attention of our board of directors' current and emerging corporate governance trends; - developing and reviewing periodically with the Chairman of the board of directors and the Chief Executive Officer the succession plan relating to the Chief Executive Officer and make recommendations to the board of directors with respect to such plan. - reviewing periodically the nominating and corporate governance committee charter, structure, and membership requirements and recommending any proposed changes to our board of directors, including undertaking an annual review of its own performance; and - discussing with management, the policies, programs, practices, and reports concerning environmental, social and governance matters, including sustainability, environmental protection, community and social responsibility, and human rights.